cschar/power-mode-zeranthium/docs/index.md

               ----- 099.png

 ```

+Once the manifest.json file is present with the assets, from inside the settings you can open
+that custom pack file.
+The plugin will autoload all configurations specified in the manifest.

 Here is an example manifest.json file for a theme
 that provides settings for SOUND, MULTI_LAYER, and LOCKED_LAYER options.